President Trump announced the removal of India and Turkey from GSP

-India and Turkey export a broad range of products to US without paying tariff rates.
-As the decision will take effect India and Turkey will not be able to export without paying tariff on those certain goods.
+India and Turkey export a broad range of products to the US without paying tariff rates.
+As the decision will take effect India and Turkey will not be able to export without paying the tariff on those certain goods.

-India’s removal came after when it failed to provide assurance that it would allow US to access the required market.
+India’s removal came after when it failed to provide assurance that it would allow the US to access the required market.
 US asked India to provide equitable and reasonable access to its market for a range of US goods.